gopasspw/gopass/docs/backends.md

 make dangerous mistakes when dealing with cryptography - even when it's only using existing building blocks - we're a little wary to recommend it for broader use.

-Also it requires it's own Keyring/Agent infrastructure as the keyformat is quite different from what GPG is using.
+Also it requires its own Keyring/Agent infrastructure, as the keyformat is quite different from what GPG is using.

 Please see the backend [Readme](https://github.com/gopasspw/gopass/blob/master/pkg/backend/crypto/xc/README.md) for more details.
 Proper documentation for this